ascholerChemeketa/cs160Reader/_sources/HistoryOfComputers/DawnOfComputers.rst

 .. index::
     single: Hollerith, Herman

 The 1880 census had taken seven years to process and it was estimated that the 1890 census would take approximately 13 years to complete.
-Since the U.S. Constitution mandates a census every ten years, that meant the data would be obsolete before the results were available. **Herman Hollerith** invented a machine that could be used to tabulate data on punchcards, that could then easily be sorted or tallied mechanically.
+Since the U.S. Constitution mandates a census every ten years, that meant the data would be obsolete before the results were available. **Herman Hollerith** invented a machine that could be used to tabulate data on punch cards, which could then easily be sorted or tallied mechanically.
 Using this machine, the 1890's census was completed in just one year.
 This success sparked a revolution in business data processing - the company that Hollerith founded would merge with three other companies to become International Business Machines (IBM).

 .. figure:: https://upload.wikimedia.org/wikipedia/commons/3/3f/1902_Hollerith_electric_tabulating_machine.jpg
    :alt: Hollerith Desk